PowerAuth Command-Line Tool Usage

 communication.

-field specifies a signature type, as specified in PowerAuth
+code type, as specified in PowerAuth authentication process.

 -m,--method <arg> What API method to call, available names are 'create',